adebayoj/papers_talks/categories/dp_fairness_interpretability_tradeoffs.md

-DP + {Fairness, Interpretability}
+DP + {Fairness, Interpretability} Tradeoffs
 =====================
 This set of notes will be about a bunch of papers that look at satisfying differential privacy at the same time as fairness properties, and or interpretability.

 ### DP + Fairness (Badasaryan & Shmatikov, 2019 and Jagielski et. al. 2019)

 #### Badasaryan & Shmatikov, 2019

-Main figure of the paper showing different model accuracies on different datasets.

 Take home message: minority (possibly outlier) portions of the dataset show worse accuracy when you train with differential privacy.

-Face classification has 29,500 images for lighter skin color and 500 images for darker skin color (deliberate imbalance).
+* Face classification has 29,500 images for lighter skin color and 500 images for darker skin color (deliberate imbalance).

-In the age classification portion, the 72 groups are the intersection of age, gender, and skin color.
+* In the age classification portion, the 72 groups are the intersection of age, gender, and skin color.
 It is not clear if the imbalance is  maintained for the age classification results (I assume it is.)

-In the sentiment classification, they sample 60,000 standard american english tweets, and 1000 tweets labeled African American english.
+* In the sentiment classification, they sample 60,000 standard american english tweets, and 1000 tweets labeled African American english.
 The model used here is an LSTM.

-Tested models: Resnet-18, Inception-V3 (27M parameters), two layer bi-directional lstm (4.7m parameters).
+* Tested models: Resnet-18, Inception-V3 (27M parameters), two layer bi-directional lstm (4.7m parameters).

+Main figure of the paper showing different model accuracies on different datasets.
 <img src="https://raw.githubusercontent.com/adebayoj/papers/master/figures/dp_reading_group_summer_2019/main_figure_badasaryan_shmatikov.png" width="800">